5 Written questions

 - c the fourth and final stage of the negotiation process, during which the agreeement arrived at during bargaining gets formalized.

-- e a form of personal power based on expertise or knowledge.
+- d a form of organizational power based on the control of resources or benefits.

 - the use of coercive power through threats and demands.

 - the degree to which people have alternatives in accessing resources.